 Key Principles of Merger Remedies

 Most transactions are not anticompetitive and many benefit consumers.
 Competition laws are designed to address those transactions that are likely to substantially lessen competition in a relevant market.
-Such harm can result either from a firm’s acquisition of market power or the increasing likelihood of anticompetitive coordination.
-In some jurisdictions, the competition law mandate specifies a broader ‘public interest standard’ or other social policies, such as ‘black empowerment’.
+Harm can result either from a firm’s acquisition of market power or the increasing likelihood of anticompetitive coordination.
+Cognisable harm can be either pecuniary (e.g., higher prices or lower output) or non-pecuniary (e.g., loss of innovation or diversity) in nature.
+In some jurisdictions, the competition law mandate specifies a broader ‘public interest standard’ or other social policies, such as ‘black empowerment’; even within the ‘consumer welfare’ standard, the law may be broad enough to address certain societal and industrial objectives, such as wage inequality, when in respect of competition effects.
+The Federal Trade Commission (FTC), however, recently made clear that it believes its mandate extends beyond consumer welfare to cover a broader range of harm as ‘unfair methods of competition’.

-In some jurisdictions, such as that of the European Commission, the competition authorities’ decision not to approve the transaction effectively kills the transaction.
-In other jurisdictions, such as the United States2 and Canada, the competition authority must challenge the transaction in a court to block its consummation, and the judge ultimately decides the legality of the transaction.
-In both types of jurisdiction transaction parties will frequently try to resolve the concerns of a competition authority by offering potential remedies and, if accepted by the competition authority, entering into a consent decree.
+In some jurisdictions, such as the European Commission (EC), the competition authorities’ decision not to approve a transaction effectively kills it.
+In other jurisdictions, such as the United States and Canada, the competition authority must challenge the transaction in a court to block its consummation, and the judge ultimately decides the legality of the transaction.
+In both types of jurisdictions, transaction parties will frequently try to resolve the concerns of a competition authority by offering potential remedies and, if accepted by the competition authority, entering into a consent decree.

 Core universal goal: preserving competition